 In this section, we present the construction of a new family of codes.
-We give a general contruction and we show how others already known rank metric codes can be obtained by this construction.
-Then, we give some special cases of constructions of new rank metric codes with interesting properties.\\
+We give a general construction and we show how others already known rank-metric codes can be obtained by this construction.
+Then, we give some special cases of constructions of new rank-metric codes with interesting properties.

 Let $f_1, \cdots, f_s \in \mathbb{F}_{q^m} \langle X^q \rangle$ of $q$-degree respectively $d_1, \cdots, d_s$.
 We denote $\pi_i : \left\{ \right.$ where $\pi_i (g)$ is the remainder of the right division of $g$ by $f_i$, for all $i \in \{ 1, \cdots, s \}$.
 We define the following map: